artscoop/django-orphaned/README.md

-# about
+# About django-orphaned
-delete all orphaned files
+Django orphaned deletes every file in media subfolders not referenced anymore by a database entry.
+To make things short, it clears orphaned files from the filesystem.

-# setup
+# Setup
-install via easy_install or pip
+install the package via easy_install or pip

     easy_install django-orphaned

 with pip

     pip install django-orphaned

+or

+    pip install git+https://github.com/artscoop/django-orphaned --upgrade

-add it to installed apps in django settings.py
+then add it to installed apps in django settings.py

     INSTALLED_APPS = (
+        ...
         'django_orphaned',
         ...
     )